haiku/website/content/guides/booting.md

 Of course, the partition in the entries needs to point to the one where you actually installed Haiku.
 On Linux you can get the `UUID` values of all the partitions and disks in use by using the `sudo blkid` and `sudo fdisk -l` commands.

-<div class="alert alert-info">The EFI entry above assumes you've created the `EFIBOOT` partition and put the boot loader inside it as explained [in the official guide](/guides/uefi_booting).
+<div class="alert alert-info">The EFI entry above assumes you've created the `EFIBOOT` partition and put the boot loader inside it as explained <a href="https://www.haiku-os.org/guides/uefi_booting">in the official guide</a>.
 If you didn't, you need to check the path of the `chainloader` directive and fix accordingly.</div>

 On Ubuntu (and other Linux flavors), you can eventually customize the GRUB setup further in a GUI environment using __Grub Customizer__ and following this [getting started tutorial](http://tipsonubuntu.com/2018/03/11/install-grub-customizer-ubuntu-18-04-lts/).